Humanity & Inclusion in Madagascar

 Humanity & Inclusion works to ensure that all children, regardless of their vulnerability or disability, have access to education.
-The organization works training teachers to develop the skills necessary to effectively educate children with different needs.
-A national awareness raising campaign and direct government lobbying are also important to Humanity & Inclusion's efforts on inclusive education.
+The organization trains teachers to develop the skills necessary to effectively educate children with different needs..

-The MIRAZO project supports the disability movement in promoting and monitoring the application of the Convention on the Rights of Persons with Disabilities.
-By building the capacity of civil society actors the organization is mobilizing a national campaign on the rights of people with disabilities.
+The MIRAZO project supports the disability movement in promoting and monitoring the application of the Convention on the Rights of Persons with Disabilities (CRPD).
+The organization is mobilizing a national campaign on the rights of people with disabilities by building the capacity of civil society actors.